By Kate Collardson and Aaron Bingham – updated April 14, 2021

 June 22, 2020 marked the most recent compliance threshold for smart inverters in California — the latest update to “Rule 21” of the California Public Utilities Commission.
 In this explainer, we will provide an overview of Rule 21 and take a closer look at what the requirement means for California solar installers.

 First, a quick history lesson for context…

 “Rule 21” as a whole isn’t new at all.
 It was first adopted in 1982 by the California Public Utilities Commission (CPUC) as the start of conversations on interconnection, operating, and metering requirements for generation facilities to be connected to an energy utility’s distribution system.
-Specifically, it deals with non-wholesale energy generators.
+Specifically, it deals with behind the meter energy generators.
 You can read its history at the CPUC website.

 How Does Rule 21 Affect Grid-Tied Inverters?